EASTER

 French

-attribute, which was given to them on the basis of the discovery of the first deposits in France.
+, which they received on the basis of the discovery of the first deposits precisely in France.
 Our illites are of French origin.

-Illites are rich in natural trace elements and have detoxifying properties that draw impurities from the body and release minerals into the skin.
-They stimulate circulation, remove dead skin cells, tone and strengthen connective tissues, leaving skin smooth and radiant.
+Illites are rich in natural trace elements, have detoxifying properties that remove impurities from the body and release minerals into the skin.
+They stimulate blood circulation, remove dead skin cells, tone and strengthen connective tissues and leave the skin smooth and radiant.

 They are recommended